PlanterApp/planter_blog/content/posts/2024-gardeners-gift-guide/index.md

 ![A gardener using a Lee Valley trenching hoe in the garden](https://assets.leevalley.com/Size4/10062/PD236-lee-valley-trenching-hoe-u-02-r.jpg "Image source: Lee Valley")

+Garden hoes come in all kinds of shapes and sizes to tackle different weeding and gardening tasks.
+While it might feel like overkill to have more than one garden hoe, it really does make a difference to have ‘the right tool for the job’...and if you have any sizeable area to weed almost anything is better than hand weeding!
+[Lee Valley has a great selection](https://www.leevalley.com/search#q=hoe&t=product-search-tab&sort=relevancy&layout=card&numberOfResults=25) of garden hoes but one that is especially versatile is the [trenching hoe](https://www.leevalley.com/shop/garden/garden-care/cultivators/74394-lee-valley-trenching-hoe?item=PD236).

 **Garden cart**

 ![Gorilla cart garden dump cart](https://m.media-amazon.com/images/I/51YvdGg-hkL.__AC_SY300_SX300_QL70_FMwebp_.jpg "Image source: Amazon")